yoonsikp/family.md/prenatal.md

 Morning sickness: usually resolves after the first trimester, small snacks and saltine crackers may help.
 Diclectin 4-8 tablets a day, or Benadryl PRN.
 Hyperemesis gravidarum: severe vomiting, dehydration, electrolyte balances.
 Possibly linked to GDF15 hormone.
 May require hospitilization for IVF.

+## Pregnancy and Implantation
+At-home urine tests have specificity ~99% approximately 2 weeks post ovulation.
+Confirmatory beta HCG is not needed.
+Ectopic pregnancy occurs at a rate of approximately 2%, and requires emergency treatment.
+80% of miscarriages happen during the 1st trimester, symptoms include spotting and cramping.
+Molar pregnancies are unviable pregnancies, can be detected during routine ultrasound, can also be detected by abnormally elevated beta HCG levels.
+Ultrasound and beta HCG trend for suspected abortion, trend beta HCG to zero for suspected ectopic.

 ## Contraindicated Drugs
 - ACEi/ARBs
 - NSAIDs